cakephp/docs/en/controllers/components.rst

 properties, the properties will be set to the values of these keys.

-Using other Components in your Component
+Using Other Components in your Component
 ----------------------------------------

 Sometimes one of your components may need to use another component.